pop42/mac-setup/README.md

 ## iTerm2

 You will spend a lot of time on the command-line... install a good one.
 I suggest [iTerm2](https://www.iterm2.com/).
+Download it, unpack it, then drag it into Applications.

+## Homebrew

+A great way to install and manage many of the utilities you will need.
+Open iTerm2 by hitting ** cmd+spacbar** and typing _iterm_.
+Then type **xcode-select --install**